kryptokommunist/kryptokommunist.github.io/_posts/2022-11-01-fantastic-planet.md

 - movie
 ---

 A friend recommended me the old sci-fi classic *Fantastic Planet* ([link to the whole movie](https://www.youtube.com/watch?v=-7LuNSHlPco)).
 This movie and its reception hold the key to understanding a lot of human behavior and functioning around dissociation, trauma, and human sexuality.
 It's a great example of how mindful awareness and investigation help to understand something that possibly millions of humans who watched the movie did not fully piece together.
-I recommend you watch the film before reading the text.
+I invite you to watch the film before reading the text.

 <!--more-->